nimaft/TwitterStream/README.md

 * **Route 53:** I used route 53 to set a custom domain for ALB.

 #### Whats next?
-:mage_man: Creating a Cloudformation stack to easily create/delete all the services for this project.
+:mage_man: Creating a Cloudformation template to easily provision services for this project.